lyan-chhay/AIDRUG-AUDENSIEL/README.md

 # AggrePred: Residue-Level Prediction of Protein and Antibody Aggregation with Mutation Suggestions for Improved Solubility and Stability
-AIDRUG is a project in Audensiel Healthcare, where it aims to use AI applied in Healthcare, specifically in bioinformatics.
+AIDRUG is a project under Audensiel Healthcare that focuses on leveraging AI in healthcare, particularly in bioinformatics and optimizing pharmaceutical manufacturing processes, such as the production of monoclonal antibodies.

+Protein aggregation is a key factor in several human diseases, including Alzheimer’s and cancer.
+It also contributes to significant product loss in the pharmaceutical industry, particularly in protein-based drugs like antibodies.
+Therefore, understanding and predicting the aggregation propensity of proteins is critical.

-AggrePred, a tool developed during my internship, aimed at predicting the aggregation propensity of proteins and antibodies based on their sequences.
-The model utilizes advanced deep learning techniques to analyze sequences and provide insights into aggregation risks.
+As part of my internship, AggrePred was developed—a tool designed to predict the aggregation propensity of proteins and antibodies based on their sequences.
+The model utilizes advanced deep learning techniques to analyze these sequences and provide insights into potential aggregation risks.

 ![alt text](image/goal.png)